nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Frequently_Asked_Questions.md

     ![board_select_device_part](./_doc/gui_project_undefined_device.png)

-    Please check the variable MCUX_TOOLCHAIN_IAR_CPU_IDENTIFIER and MCUX_TOOLCHAIN_MDK_CPU_IDENTIFIER in mcuxsdk\devices\${soc_series}\${device}\Kconfig.chip, make sure it's a valid device idenditier.
+    Please check the variable `MCUX_TOOLCHAIN_IAR_CPU_IDENTIFIER` and `MCUX_TOOLCHAIN_MDK_CPU_IDENTIFIER` in `mcuxsdk/devices/${soc_series}/${device}/Kconfig.chip`, make sure it's a valid device identifier.

 ## BUILD

 1. Why does GUI project build pass but fail on the command line?

-    To create GUI project, the script parses build.ninja and set them in project template file.
+    To create GUI project, the script parses `build.ninja` and set them in project template file.
 There may be some presets in the template file that make your project compile successfully, but they will not be used by CMake.
-So you need to compare the build options in the GUI project with those in build.ninja and add missing assembler/compiler/linker flags in CMake.
+So you need to compare the build options in the GUI project with those in `build.ninja` and add missing assembler/compiler/linker flags in CMake.

     For IAR project, you can check build options by setting log level to `All`.
     ![board_select_device_part](./_doc/IAR_GUI_all_build_option.png)